nightmode/feri/docs/api/functions.md

 Remove a file or folder.

 ```
-@param   {String}   files  String like '/dest/index.html'
+@param   {String}   filePath  String like '/dest/index.html'
 @return  {Promise}            Promise that returns true if the file or folder was removed or if there was nothing to do.
 An error otherwise.
 ```

 ### functions.removeFiles